luotigerlsx/kubeflow-pipeline-fantasy/README.md

 - have installed and setup [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - have set up [OAuth for Cloud IAP](https://www.kubeflow.org/docs/gke/deploy/oauth-setup/) (required for full Kubeflow deployment)

-### Setup Environment
+### Kubeflow Pipeline Deployment
 Deploy Kubeflow Pipeline Service with
 - [Kubeflow Full Deployment](00_Kubeflow_Cluster_Setup.ipynb) to help you deploy a full Kubeflow deployment through CLI.
 (The currently version is designed based on kfp 0.7).
 - [Kubeflow Pipeline Deployment](00_Kubeflow_Pipeline_Deployment_1.0_ipynb) to help you deploy a standalone Kubeflow Pipeline deployment.

 ### Running Notebook
-The examples demonstrated can run in the following three situations:
+The examples in this repository can run in the following three environments:
 - Notebook on AI Platform, Google Cloud Platform
 - Notebook running in Kubeflow cluster
 - Notebook running outside the above two situations

-It is recommended to run through the examples in AI Platform Notebook, which has already pre-configured and installed necessary dependencies.
+It is recommended to run through the examples in [AI Platform Notebook](https://cloud.google.com/ai-platform-notebooks), which has already pre-configured and installed necessary dependencies.

-### Regional Artifact Registry
+### (Regional) Artifact Registry
 [Artifact Registry](https://cloud.google.com/artifact-registry)
 is a single place for your organization to manage container images and language packages (such as Maven and npm).
 It is fully integrated with Google Cloud’s tooling and runtimes and comes with support for native artifact protocols.
 More importantly, it supports regional and multi-regional repositories.